jestjs/jest/docs/Configuration.md

 :::tip

 If your setup script is a CJS module, it may export an async function.
-Jest will call the function and will await for the result.
+Jest will call the function and await its result.
 This might be useful to fetch some data asynchronously.
-In case of ESM module, simply use top-level await to achieve the same result.
+If the file is an ESM module, simply use top-level await to achieve the same result.

 :::